Attendance

 • If at all possible, avoid medical appointments during the school day.
 If unavoidable, please send in evidence of the appointment for our records.
 If you do need to remove your child from class, please keep this to as short a period as possible and let us know beforehand.

 • In line with Authority policy, we do not authorise any holidays during term time, except where there are truly exceptional circumstances.
-Please fill in a ‘Leave of Absence’ form to inform us of any plans.
+Please fill in a ‘Leave of Absence’ form 10 school days in advance of the leave to inform us of any plans.

 • With sickness and diarrhoea, your child must be kept at home for 48 hours after their last bout.